Matzo lasagna

 Matzo lasagna (sometimes spelled matzah lasagna), also known as matzagna, is a Jewish type of lasagna made by layering sheets of matzo with typically a tomato or a bechamel sauce and various cheeses.
 It originated from the Italian Jews and is popular in Israel, the United States, and the rest of the diaspora.
 It is similar to the traditional Sephardic Jewish dish mina; though the fillings differ as mina is typically made with meat or a spinach and feta filling, while matzo lasagna is made with sauce and cheese.

 Background

 During Passover, Jewish law prohibits the consumption of food items other than matzo that are made with wheat or other similar grains.
 Given these restrictions, some individuals will make lasagna by substituting matzo for traditional wheat pasta sheets.
 Some people substitute cottage cheese or farmers cheese and abstain from ricotta cheese during Passover as Kosher-for-Passover varieties are difficult to find.

 History

-Matzo lasagna descended from a local Italian Jewish variant of a much older Sephardic culinary tradition of Passover pies, or casseroles, called minas.
+Matzo lasagna descended from a local Italian Jewish variant culinary tradition of Passover pies, or casseroles, called minas.
 Minas are composed of sheets of matzo layered with savory ingredients and baked.
 Some have ground lamb in a tomato sauce; others may be made with spinach and cheese similar to the Israeli bourekas but made with matzo instead of phyllo or puff pastry.